virtual-labs/exp-dfs-iiith/experiment/aim.md

 ### Learning Objectives of the Experiment

-In this experiment, we will:
+In this experiment, we will be learn about:

    - Understand the basics of graphs and their representations.
    - Understand the working of Depth First Traversal Algorithm for searching nodes.